mlswg/mls-protocol/draft-ietf-mls-protocol.md

-A GroupContextExtensions proposal is invalid if it includes a `required_capabilities` extension and some members of the group do not support some of the required capabilities (including those added in the same commit, and excluding those removed).
+A GroupContextExtensions proposal is invalid if it includes a `required_capabilities` extension and some members of the group do not support some of the required capabilities (including those added in the same Commit, and excluding those removed).

-A member of the group applies a GroupContextExtensions proposal with the following steps:

-* Remove all of the existing extensions from the GroupContext object for the group and replacing them with the list of extensions in the proposal.
-(This is a wholesale replacement, not a merge.
-An extension is only carried over if the sender of the proposal includes it in the new list.)
+A member of the group applies a GroupContextExtensions proposal by removing all of the existing extensions from the GroupContext object for the group and replacing them with the list of extensions in the proposal.
+Note that this is a wholesale replacement and not a merge.
+An extension is only carried over if the sender of the proposal includes it in the new list.

-Note that once the GroupContext is updated, its inclusion in the confirmation_tag by way of the key schedule will confirm that all members of the group agree on the extensions in use.
+Once the GroupContext is updated, its inclusion in the confirmation_tag by way of the key schedule will confirm that all members of the group agree on the extensions in use.